a-recknagel/byecycle/README.md

 ---

 For bigger projects, you might get much more complex output.
-The intent of returning `json` is to have something that can be easily piped into e.g. `jquery` for further
+The intent of returning `json` is to have something that can be easily piped into e.g. `jq` for further
 processing:

 ```shell